How to Choose

 It’s worth noting that the vast majority of ‘designer’ and leisure style sunglasses have grey lenses.
 Grey only dulls light, it doesn’t add contrast.
 With sports style sunglasses other lens colours will be available such as brown, amber, rose, yellow and orange all of which provide contrast enhancement; a desired feature for most sports like fishing, tennis, skiing, shooting, golf and skiing.

-Sports style sunglasses use polycarbonate or Trivex as these lens materials have 20 times the impact resistance of glass and up to 10 times the impact resistance of normal plastic.
+Sports style sunglasses and eyewear use polycarbonate or Trivex as these lens materials have 20 times the impact resistance of glass and up to 10 times the impact resistance of normal plastic.

 Other things to think about are: